Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Summary

+Also, our results offer an insight into the reasons behind the well-known phenomenon in ML that before the attractors are formed in required numbers and with the required separation in the phase space, and are associated with individual training vectors, the same sequence of training vectors must be applied many times.
+Indeed, we show that the first training epoch initiates only the first cascade of bifurcations (see Fig.~\ref{fig:81N_Bif_Diag}) and does not create enough attractors with enough space separation.
+Obtaining more attractors and achieving their good spatial separation requires more and more applications of the same training vectors in order to push the weight trajectory towards other bifurcation manifolds and at the end to the location at a sufficient distance from all of them, so that the resultant NN (\ref{eqn:eq3.1}) can be capable of a robust performance.

 We also revealed the structure of attractor \emph{basins} formed as a result of learning, and their link to the saddle fixed points.
 This research highlights the importance for memory formation not only of the attractors, but of the less visible saddle objects.

 Our work is a rare example of studies and visualisations of truly high-dimensional and multi-parameter non-linear DSs.
 The findings of this paper agree well with the mechanisms of real and spurious memory formation considered from the view point of dynamical systems with plastic self-organising vector fields (termed ``plastic dynamical systems'' for brevity)\cite{Janson_explainable_plastic_DS_SSRN25}.